symfony/symfony-docs/cookbook/security/custom_extension.rst

         }
     }

-Now, in the ``create`` method of the factory, the ``$config`` argument will contain a 'lifetime' key, set to five minutes unless otherwise set in the configuration.
+Now, in the ``create`` method of the factory, the ``$config`` argument will contain a 'lifetime' key, set to 5 minutes (300 seconds) unless otherwise set in the configuration.
 Pass this argument to your authentication provider in order to put it to use.

 .. code-block:: php